kilpkonn/msc-thesis/main.typ

     Type projections in Rust
   ],
 ) <rust-type-projections>
-Normalization is done in the context of typing environment.
+Normalization is done in the context of #suggestion[][a/the] typing environment.
 First we register clauses provided by the typing environment to the trait solver.
-After that we register a new inference variable in, and then we solve for it.
+After that we register a new inference variable #suggestion[in][], and then we solve for it.
 A small example of normalizing the `Foo` type alias from the program above can be seen in @rust-normalizing.
 #figure(
 sourcecode(numbering: none)[```txt